learnables/cherry/README.md

     * it ensures that the functionality is correctly implemented,
     * it shows users how to use your functionality, and
     * it gives a concrete example when discussing the best way to merge your implementation.

-We don't have forums, but are happy to discuss with you on slack.
-Make sure to send an email to [smr.arnold@gmail.com](mailto:smr.arnold@gmail.com) to get an invite.

 ## Acknowledgements